kichikuou/sys4dc/docs/debug_info.md

 The `mappings` array maintains some ordering guarantees to enable efficient binary search:

-1. Bytecode addresses (first element) are in non-decreasing order
+1. Bytecode addresses (first element) are in strictly increasing order
 2. Source file indices (second element) are in non-decreasing order
 3. Line numbers (third element) are in strictly increasing order for same source file